pioio/ezcli/README.md

 but also easily navigating them later on.
 You can group tasks, highlight the important ones, combine tasks from many files and directories.

+### Tasks
+A task can be important, hidden, both, or neither

+Important tasks

+Hidden tasks are not listed by default.
+Those are tasks that are meant to be ran relatiely inferequently.
+Hidden tasks can be listed either by
+- with `--show-hidden|-H` flag, or with `--list-all|-L` flag
+- or by listing all tasks in specific group.

+Important tasks are just that, important.
+The reason depends on the cotext.
+Important tasks have a special formatting (customizable)

+### Tasks and groups
+Each task is always in one specific group.
+By defaylt, thats the default group.
+You can create custom groups.

+Each task has a namespace.
+TODO: explain

+## Design consideration
+- `taskcli` shows if your env is ready to run a task.
+Many tasks need special env variables set.
+   It's useful to see at a glance which tasks are ready to run, and which are not.
+   Specify either env var names, or  for advanced cases, a function that returns a string.

+## Readmap
+Custom env validation functions

 ## Disclaimer
 This library is still in early development and API will continue to change.
 If you need a more mature solution, consider using [pyinvoke](https://www.pyinvoke.org/) or Taskfile.dev.